Ri05/TwitterDataCleaning/README.md

 ## Step 2: Install Dependencies

 Ensure you have Python and PostgreSQL installed on your system.
+You can download them from their official websites if not already installed.

 ## Step 3: Clean the Data Using Google Colab